Hurricane Hortense: Elsewhere

 On Grand Turk Island, wind gusts reached 90 mph while Hortense passed nearby; the same station reported sustained winds of 60 mph.

 The Bahamas, threatened by their second major hurricane in two weeks, fared well from the storm, with little damage and no casualties.

 In Bermuda, a sustained wind speed of 34 mph and a gust to 48 mph were measured on September 13; slightly lesser winds were reported the following day.
 The storm also brought rainfall to the island, though total amounts are unknown.

 In Nova Scotia, Hortense dropped heavy rainfall and caused strong winds, causing power outages, uprooted trees, and moderate structural damage amounting to $3 million (1996 USD).
 Rainfall was light on Prince Edward Island, with the highest observed being 1.7 in in Charlottetown.
 Strong winds were reported throughout the province.
 Gusts reached 52 mph in Charlottetown and 80 mph elsewhere.
 The winds downed power lines, leaving numerous residents without electricity, especially in Charlottetown, East Point, Montague, Murray River, Souris.
 Effects were almost nil in New Brunswick, limited to rainfall peaking at 2.1 in, though most of it was a storm system that preceded Hortense's passage.
 Sustained winds in the province were light, reaching about 27 mph.

 Aftermath

 On September 11, President Bill Clinton declared a major disaster in 68 of the 78 municipalities of Puerto Rico; this allowed federal funding for debris removal, repairing public roads and buildings and assistance to individually affected residents.

+Retirement

-The name Hortense was retired in the spring of 1997 following this storm, and will not be used again in this basin.
-It was replaced with Hanna in the 2002 season.
+Because of the damage caused by the hurricane, particularly in Puerto Rico, the name Hortense was retired in the spring of 1997 by the World Meteorological Organization, and will not be used again for another North Atlantic tropical cyclone.
+It was replaced with Hanna for the 2002 season.